j4ra/grcis/newmodules/JaroslavNejedly-AdvancedBackground/README.md

  * SunIntensity - This sets the intensity of the sun and it also contros the underlaying light source.
 Type: `double[]`
  * SunDirection - This controls the position of the sun on the sky.
 Type: `Vector3d`
  * NightColor - This is the color of the sky when the sun is down (in the night).
 Type: `double[]`
  * SunIntensityMultiplier - This modifies the intensity of the sun light.
 You might want to lower the value when the sun is down.
-The value of thos variable is always clamped between 0 and 1.
+The value of this variable is always clamped between 0 and 1.
 Type: `double`
  * NightBackground - *Optional* - This is the reference to `IBackground` object that is used to render the sky during night.
 You can use this to add [star background.](../JosefPelikan-StarBackground/README.md) Type: `IBackground`

 ### Examples &amp; sample scripts: